-Periods or the Interest Payments Dates, the business day convention specified in the applicable Final Terms and determined in
+Periods or the Interest Payments Dates, the business day convention specified in the applicable Final Terms and determined in accordance with Conditions 6.7(b).

 Calculation Agent The meaning (if any) given in the applicable Final Terms.

 Clearstream, Luxembourg Clearstream Banking, société anonyme, 42 Avenue JF KennedyLsuccessors.